pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-spa-workload.hbs.md

 # Secure a single-page app workload

-This topic tells you how to to secure a sample single-page Angular app `Workload` with Application Single Sign-On (commonly called AppSSO), which runs on Tanzu Application Platform (commonly known as TAP).
+This tutorial tells you how to secure a sample single-page Angular app `Workload` with Application Single Sign-On (commonly called AppSSO), which runs on Tanzu Application Platform (commonly known as TAP).